GalvanizeOpenSource/stats-shortcourse/src/index.rst

    concluding-remarks

-We'll kick off the second day a concept-driven explanation of the frequentist and Bayesian paradigms (or philosophies) on which today's modern statistical analyses are based.
-Then we'll dive a bit deeper into how to make use of probability distributions for inference and hypothesis testing.
-Then we'll introduce regression and classification and explore these methodologies some example applications.
+We'll kick off the second day a comparison of the frequentist and Bayesian paradigms (or philosophies) on which today's modern statistical analyses are based.
+Then we'll dive a bit deeper into probability distribution theory, followed by some hypothesis testing and inference examples.
-And finally we'll conclude by discussing some of the commonly used methods for evaluating how useful a model actually is.
+Then we'll introduce regression, classification, and some evaluation metrics for these methodologies.
 After that, if you want to stay around to hear a little bit more about the Data Science Immersive, you're welcome to -- but you don't have to.